UNIONS: The impact of systematic errors on weak-lensing peak counts: Impact of uncertainty and systematic effects on cosmological parameters

-\cite{Harnois_2021} found that the effect of intrinsic alignment is small for peaks with SNR $< 3$ and that the effect of the cluster member dilution is small for SNR $< 4$.
-The local calibration might capture part of the cluster dilution effect, but as we have no way to know it without simulations, we choose to cut the SNR range to be conservative.
-Thus, as a first approximation of how these effects impact the cosmological parameters, we compute the constraints using only the range for peak counts of SNR $< 3$.
+\citet{Harnois_2021} find that the effect of intrinsic alignment is small for peaks with S/N $< 3$ and that the effect of the cluster member dilution is small for S/N $< 4$.
+The local calibration might capture part of the cluster dilution effect, but as we have no way of knowing it without simulations, we chose to cut the S/N range to be conservative.
+Thus, as a first approximation of how these effects impact the cosmological parameters, we computed the constraints using only the range for peak counts of S/N $< 3$.
 This selection should minimize the impact of both systematic contaminations.
-We have tested both cases ($-2 <$ SNR $< 3$ and $-2 <$ SNR $< 6$) on mock peaks from \texttt{MassiveNuS}, and find consistent results.
+We tested both cases ($-2 <$ S/N $< 3$ and $-2 <$ S/N $< 6$) on mock peaks from \texttt{MassiveNuS} and find consistent results.

-The comparison of the resulting constraints obtained with SNR $ < 3$ (red) or SNR $< 6$ (blue) is shown in Fig.~\ref{fig:constrain_end_cut}.
-The impact on $\Omega_\textrm{m}$ is important, its value increases by $+0.027$ which corresponds to $+0.5 \sigma$ for the reduced peak SNR range.
+The comparison of the resulting constraints obtained with S/N $ < 3$ (red) or S/N $< 6$ (blue) is shown in Fig.~\ref{fig:constrain_end_cut}.
+Constraints are slightly larger when we cut the S/N range, which is expected.
 For both $M_\nu$ and $A_\textrm{s}$ parameters, the change is small.

-The high-SNR peaks are affected by intrinsic alignment and cluster member dilution, which leads to a reduction in peak SNR \citep{Harnois_2021}.
-When using the full SNR range and not accounting for those two effects, the reduction in peak SNR results in a lower inferred clustering amplitude and a lower $\Omega_\textrm{m}$.
+The high-S/N peaks are affected by intrinsic alignment and cluster member dilution, which leads to a reduction in peak S/N \citep{Harnois_2021}.
+When using the full S/N range and not accounting for those two effects, the reduction in peak S/N results in a lower inferred clustering amplitude and a lower $\Omega_\textrm{m}$.
 This can be seen in the $\Omega_\textrm{m}$ - $A_\textrm{s}$ 2D posterior distribution.
+We also perform a test using simulations only, with the range for peak counts of S/N $< 3$.
+As in previous tests, the data vector is the mean of the fiducial simulation at $z = 0.65$ and the result is presented in Appendix \ref{app:sim}.